writethedocs/www/docs/conf/portland/2022/cfp-email-templates.rst

    Hi {speakers},

-   Thanks so much for submitting a proposal to speak at this year's Write the Docs {city}.
+   Thanks so much for submitting a proposal to speak at this year's Write the Docs {{city}}.
 Every year we receive a growing number of proposals, and we're always blown away by the amazing breadth of knowledge that our community brings to the table.
 Unfortunately, presentation spots are limited and the talk selection committee wasn't able to include your talk in our program this year.

    During the review process, each member of the review committee considered each proposal carefully and then compared notes to make their final selections.
 We thought it might be useful to share a couple of the common themes for why talks may not have been included for this year's event: